-Embassy lists are very useful for issues that require specific knowledge of a non-Thailand jurisdiction in addition to local laws, especially taxation: moving your residence to Thailand, drawing income from abroad or operating a business in another country.
-Not all lawyers and firms on the list will have intricate knowledge of the embassy’s countries, but many that do are found on those lists.
+Not all lawyers and firms on the list have intricate knowledge of the embassy’s countries, but you can find many that do on those lists.

-- Australia requires you to send an e-mail to firstname.lastname@example.org in order to receive their lawyer list.
+- Australia asks you to send an email to firstname.lastname@example.org to get their lawyer list

-- Belgium is working on an updated list.
-In the meantime, Belgian nationals in need of legal assistance are encouraged to contact email@example.com.
+- Belgium nationals in need of legal help are encouraged to email email@example.com

 - Canada has a list on their website

-- France has a list on their website.
-In addition, you can check out the Canadian list above which also lists French-speaking lawyers.
+- France has a list on their website—you can check out the Canadian list above which also lists French-speaking lawyers

-- Ireland doesn’t have a list on their website anymore, but sends you an updated list of lawyers on request by e-mail.
+- Ireland doesn’t have a list on their website anymore, but sends you an updated list of lawyers by email

 Lawyers in Bangkok